 So let’s go through the checkboxes one by one.

 The durability here truly is something to marvel at, with a stainless steel and polycarbonate design that can handle a siblings’ tug of war.
 The only thing that can be even remotely criticized is the durability of the padding, as some users have reported issues of pads tearing and even separating from the earcups in extreme cases.

-However, these complaints are few and far between and we’re confident that the Untangled Pro will last so long as there is some understanding on the kids’ part that these aren’t toy swords to be whacked.
+However, these complaints are few and far between.
+We’re confident that the Untangled Pro will last as long as there is some understanding on the kids’ part that these aren’t toy swords to be whacked.